naterrie/rainfall/level5/ressources/readme.md

 - `%134513824d` : this part of the format string writes the value.
 This value + 4 corresponds to the address of the `function_o` function which call `system('/bin/sh')`.

 - `%4$n` : this writes the number of bytes written so far

+- `; cat -` : this allows to append a newline character at the end of the input, which is required by fgets.

+- `()` : this construct allows to run multiple commands in a single bash command line.